Skip to main content

 Frequently Asked Questions

 Child care settings run by a school and/or school district may be required to follow their school's health and safety plans that meet the requirements set by the Ministry of Education.
-Operators should work with the school administrator to determine what health and safety measures are best suited for their unique circumstance, based on the Public Health Communicable Disease Guidance for K-12 Schools and the Public Health Guidance for Communicable Disease (including COVID-19) Management in Child Care Settings.
+Operators should work with the school administrator to determine what health and safety measures are best suited for their unique circumstance, based on the Public Health Communicable Disease Guidance for K-12 Schools and the Public Health Guidance for Communicable Disease Management in Child Care Settings.
 The health and safety measures that are best suited may vary depending on the age of children in care and the types of activities that children typically do in that setting.

 Learn about the health and safety measures in place in K-12 schools